driessenslucas/researchproject/Thesis.md

 Feedback from Reddit came from several people who filled in my Google form.
 I posted the link on the subreddit r/reinforcementlearning, a platform that has been helpful in the past.
 Despite receiving only three responses, the feedback was valuable and reflective of the project's complexity.

-# Advice for Simulation-to-Reality Transition
+# Advice for Students and Researchers

 ## Practical Utilization of Simulations